 Most of us are already running full steam ahead, carrying with us an empty tank and a whole lot of regret for how we use our time.
 Suddenly it’s the week before the new year, and it’s time to add one more thing to our “to-do-better” list.

-We find these resolutions requiring more from us than we have to give.
 With very little room to breath as it is, we take on a new goal, often even grander than the last, without creating the margin in our lives to accomplish it.
+We then find our resolutions requiring more from us than we have to give.

 What chance do these positive improvements have to take root and cause real life change in an already cluttered life?